Anacortes, Washington: Description

 In the 1950s, oil companies built big refineries near Anacortes.
 Two of the five refineries operating in Washington are located near the town.
 One is owned and operated by Marathon Petroleum (opened in 1955, it was originally built and owned by Shell Oil and later operated by Andeavor [formerly Tesoro]), operating as the Marathon Anacortes Refinery, the other was owned and operated by Shell Puget Sound Refinery Company (opening in 1957, and originally built and owned by Texaco).
 However, HollyFrontier has now bought the refinery.
 Refining remains the area's largest industry, but the economic base now includes yacht construction/shipbuilding, tourism.

 Government

 Anacortes has a mayor–council government with an elected mayor and seven city councilmembers, of whom three are elected from single member wards.
 The remaining four are elected at-large.

 The city government operates a municipal broadband system that began operation as a pilot in late 2019 and will expand to the entire city in 2023.

+Education

+The city is served by the Anacortes School District.

+There is a support organization called the Northwest Educational School District 189, based in Anacortes.